Truckers Blind Spot Accidents in Tampa

 Visit our Tampa truck accident law office near you

-“Blind spots” refer to the areas around a vehicle obstructing a driver’s view when looking through the forward windshield or in the side or rearview mirrors.
+“Blind spots” refer to the areas around motor vehicles that obstruct a driver’s view when looking through the forward windshield or in the side or rearview mirrors.
 Blind spots are most often located along the sides of vehicles, so drivers angle their side mirrors to provide views behind the vehicle and to the side.
 However, side mirrors have limited fields of view.
 Blind spots may also be next to a vehicle’s windshield or the rear pillars.
 Thicker pillars create more prominent blind spots.
 Blind spots can create a hazard for drivers because they can obstruct the view of other vehicles, cyclists, and pedestrians.

 How Many Blind Spots Do Trucks Have?

 Large commercial trucks have more blind spots than smaller passenger vehicles.
-Trucks also have more significant blind spots than other types of vehicles.
+Trucks, especially semi trucks, also have more significant blind spots than other types of vehicles.
 Depending on the size and design of a commercial truck, blind spots might be located in any of the following areas:

 • In Front of the Cab – Many trucks have a long hood to accommodate the truck’s large engine.
 Depending on the driver’s seating position, the driver may have a blind spot in front of the truck extending forward several feet.